-D.2.4.
+D.2.3.
 COMPLIANCE FOR INTERNAL WALLS

 The Dincel skin is classified by NATA testing laboratories as a polymer lining attached to a concrete wall.
-Therefore, for the internal walls of Class 2-9 buildings, the most appropriate method to assess the fire hazard properties is in accordance with the DTS provision C2D11(1)(b) including Specification 7 S7C4 of the NCC.
+Therefore, for the internal walls of Class 2-9 buildings, the most appropriate method to assess the fire hazard properties is in accordance with the DTS provision specification C1.10, Clause 4, of the NCC.
 This clause of the BCA requires a Group number which is determined in accordance with AS 5637.1.